inancgumus/learngo/03-packages-and-scopes/questions/03-scopes/README.md

 3. No: It's in the file scope
 4. No: It's in the block scope of block() **CORRECT**

 > **4:** That's right.
 None of the other code can see the names inside the `block()` function.
-Only the code inside the `block()` function can see them (Only to some extend.
+Only the code inside the `block()` function can see them (Only to some extent.
 For example: Inside the block, the code can only see the variables declared before it.)
 >
 >